leoncik/QuoteVault/README.md

 QuoteVault is a full-stack web application built to demonstrate modern development practices with Vue.js (frontend) and NestJS (backend).
 It provides a simple yet elegant interface for managing and displaying memorable quotes.

+> ⚠️ **Project Status:** Active Development
+> This project is currently under construction — the backend and several frontend features are still being implemented.

 The project is fully Dockerized for easy setup and consistent development environments.

 ## Table of contents